spamhaus/rspamd-dqs/README.md

 ```

 then you are done!
 Just restart Rspamd and you'll have the updated configuration up and running.

+## Testing your setup

+Once you succesfully installed the plugin, you could head to [http://blt.spamhaus.com](http://blt.spamhaus.com) and test if you have correctly installed everything.

+**Please read the docs carefully**, as a "delivered" response with a red flag **doesn't always mean you missed something**; it depends on your setup.
+You should always check all the headers of any email that the BLT sends and look for spam headers, usually, but not always: "X-Spam-Flag: Yes" or "X-Spam: Yes".

 ## Final recommendations